 a.
+Non-spendable: Long-term loans

-Non-spendable: Long-term loansb.
-Restricted: Public Facilities Fees c.
-Committed: Public Art d.
-Assigned: General Fund Contribution to other funds e.
+Restricted: Public Facilities Fees

+c.
+Committed: Public Art

+d.
+Assigned: General Fund Contribution to other funds

+e.
 Unassigned: Residual net Fund Balance

+On March 11, 2025 the Board approved changes to the General Fund Reserve as part of the Fund Balance Policy.
 Key provisions of the Board's updated Fund Balance Policy include:

-The General Fund General Reserve will be maintained at a target level equal to 10% of the County's total budget excluding interfund transfers, with a minimum balance of \$20 million at all times.
-The current reserve is \$48 million which is currently 37.6% of the target Reserve of \$127.5 million.
+The General Fund General Reserve will be maintained at a target level equal to two to three months, or 16.7-25% of General Fund operating revenues, with a minimum balance of \$20 million at all times.
+The current reserve is \$49.5 million which is currently 80.4% of the target Reserve of \$61.5 million.
 This level will be maintained to provide the County with sufficient working capital and a comfortable margin to support one-time costs for the following purposes:

-- When the County faces economic recession/depression and the County must take budget action. - When the County is impacted by a natural disaster or any other emergency. - When the County experiences unexpected declines in revenues and/or when unpredicted large one-time expenditures arise.
+- When the County faces economic recession/depression and the County must take budget action. - When the County is impacted by a natural disaster or any other emergency.

+When the County experiences unexpected declines in revenues and/or when unpredicted large one-time expenditures arise.